sherpalabsio/vs_code_run_tests_in_iterm2/README.md

 ## iUseTmux

 - Default: `false`
 - Description: Some features are not supported in tmux, and some need to be adjusted to work with tmux.
-Set this to `true` to avoid weird behavior when using tmux.
+Set this to `true` to avoid weird behavior in tmux.

 ## defaultTestRunner

 - Default: `make test`
-- Description: Specify a default command to run when no specific command is found for the current file.
-This is useful when you have a single command to run all tests in your project.
+- Description: The default command to run when no specific command is found for the current file.
+This is also used to run all tests.

 ## testRunners

-- Description: Specify what command to use for a specific language or file suffix.
+- Description: Specify what command to use for a specific file suffix or language.
 Suffixes take precedence over languages.

 ### Example